Best Mattress 2026

 Disclaimer: Please note that the content in this article is meant for informational purposes only and should not be construed as medical advice or serve as a substitute for seeing a medical professional regarding any sleep problems you may have.
 Please see your doctor regarding any urgent medical issues.

-• Price: Of course, the first filter was cost; every mattress on this list is under $1,000 for a queen size — some before discounts and some after discounts.
+Of course, the first filter was cost; every mattress on this list is under $1,000 for a queen size — some before discounts, some after.
 I looked for beds that feel more expensive than they are, offering quality materials, thoughtful construction, and long-term durability.

-• Edge support: Edge support matters because it helps the mattress maintain consistent comfort and stability from edge to edge.
+Edge support matters because it helps the mattress maintain consistent comfort and stability from edge to edge.
 It also signals better durability, reducing the risk of sagging over time, which is definitely something you want in a budget bed.
 “Mattresses with uniform support distribute body weight more evenly,” says Dr. Dasgupta.
 “Without it, pressure can build up in certain areas, leading to discomfort.”
+For this list, I prioritized mattresses that scored at least a 4 out of 5 in their edge support performance.

-• Motion Isolation: Motion isolation can make or break your sleep if you share a bed.
+Motion isolation can make or break your sleep if you share a bed.
 I paid close attention to how well each mattress kept movement from traveling across the surface.
 A mattress that dampens motion effectively can absorb shifts and tosses, making it less likely that you feel your partner (or pet) climbing in and out of bed.
-Typically, thin and flimsy mattresses are more likely to have poor motion isolation, meaning motion isolation can be a good indicator of quality.
+Typically, thin, flimsy mattresses tend to have poor motion isolation, so motion isolation can be a good indicator of quality.
+Mattresses that scored a 4 out of 5 or higher in this category were considered first.

 Compare The Best Mattresses Under $1,000